The Advocate

 Election Day is less than a month away, and early voting starts on October 26.
 This election will be critical, and voting is one of the most direct ways for people to raise their voices and create change.

 Whether you are voting early, absentee, or on Election Day, remember to flip your ballot.
 In addition to individual candidates, New Yorkers will vote on six ballot proposals that will impact daily life in New York.
 The first of these measures is at the state level, while items 2-6 are city level charter revision proposals.
+Note: If your ballot contains multiple sheets, you may need to flip each sheet to vote on all ballot proposals.

 These votes are cast individually – meaning that a voter can approve one ballot proposal while voting against others.
 It’s critical to consider the merits of each before casting your vote.